vsspt/jaxb-ri-xjc/README.md

 Unbounded as Set
 - Replaces java.util.List by java.util.Set on fields defined with maxOccurs="unbounded"
 - Activate the plugin using -XvsHashset,
-- Uses Guava ImmutableSet.copyOf(x) for a safe copy.

 Current limitations
 ===========